pnp/sp-dev-fx-webparts/samples/react-sites-selected-admin/README.md

 - in the command-line run:
   - **gulp bundle --ship**
   - **gulp package-solution --ship**
-- Add the .sppkg package to your app catalog
+- Add the `.sppkg` package to your app catalog
 - Approve the api access requests

 ![alt text](./assets/api-access-page.png "API Management")

-- Install webpart on a site of your choice
+- Install web part on a site of your choice
 - Add permissions to your app
-- Try out the AAD app by sending a request using your favourite method
+- Try out the AAD app by sending a request using your favorite method